Why aren’t we stressing the importance of conversions?

 Make it easy to share for different platforms.
 You want a quick and simple message that will get across to the audience of your advocates.
 You might even tailor your message to specific platforms or to specific advocates based on their audience and how you might want to connect to different potential customers.

 What?
 Why am I educating people?
 Because people are going to ask advocates for questions and advice about your product or service.
 They might not trust your customer service team to give them a real or trustworthy response so they’ll ask an advocate.
 Make sure your advocates have the content and info they need to share with these kinds of people.

 Educate them.
 They’re essentially a part of your team now and you want them to represent your brand or company to the best of their ability.

 Build everything around your conversion goal!

-Use your Advocates to get free organic reach and visiblity
+Use your Advocates to get free organic reach and visibility

-It’s obvious that people already use advocate marketing campaigns to get their content out their and get it seen.
-But they’re not using advcates to drive conversions.
+It’s obvious that people already use advocate marketing campaigns to get their content out there and get it seen.
+But they’re not using advocates to drive conversions.
 They’re only getting half the benefit.
 So get out there, be smart, and use your advocates to help you convert!

 Get Started Today

 Use your existing customers to advocate to new visitors and potential customers.
 Learn how to do this by reading up on Social Proof, or by trying out Fera.ai for free on your e-commerce store.
 If you’re an over-achiever, do both!